orbinc/developer-community/README.md

 Goto [Orb SmartCoin](https://imagine-orb.com/).

-This is developer community of Orb.
-Our community is running by GitHub Issues, you can ask or add questions about our services.
+Welcome to Orb's developer community.
+Our community is run on GitHub Issues, where you can ask or answer questions about our services.
 Anyone can post a issue.

 ## Notice

-This is developer community, anyone would answer other developer's questions.
-Their answers doesn't guarantee accuracy, integrity, and officially.
-Orb developers join the community, too.
+This is developer community, where anyone can answer other developers' questions.
+Orb does not guarantee the accuracy of answers.
+However, Orb developers are also members of the community.

-You don't write a personal information, token keys, authentication information, or anything about secret of your organization.
+Please don't share personal information, token keys, authentication information, or anything confidential regarding you or your organization.

-We would close or delete your issues if it is contrary to public order or morality.
+Orb reserves the right to close or delete your issues at our discretion if we deem them to be contrary to public order or morality.

-This community is the best effort.
-Any developer has no answer due and limitation.
+This community represents the best efforts of other developers.
+Please recognize the limitations of others and that an answer to your question is not necessarily guaranteed.

 ## Actions